Junk science in the marketplace

 About hard water

-Magnetic water treatment and related pseudoscience
+Magnetic water treatment and related magnetic pseudoscience

 "Catalytic" water softening